rastapasta/foodsharing/README.md

 This is a Proof of Concept to show how [React Native](https://github.com/facebook/react-native) could rock the [foodsharing](https://foodsharing.network) world :smile:

-This thingy runs on iOS and Android - one code, one love!
+This thingy is optimized for iOS and Android - one code, one love!

+Timeframe: 2 weeks project from scratch to production.

 ## 🎉 What's implemented?